JelleZijlstra/taxonomy/docs/about.md

 database: type localities, type specimens, type species designations, and other data important to nomenclature.
 Since then I have worked on filling out the database to these specifications, and what you see today is the result.

+It felt like a shame to have this huge resource without making it available to other people, so in 2020 I created this website and made the database available on the Internet.
+Since then, the database has benefited from feedback provided by several people who found it online.
+Most importantly, I have started collaborating with the [Mammal Diversity Database](https://www.mammaldiversity.org), a database of extant mammals.
+This collaboration has improved the taxonomic and nomenclatural data in both databases immeasurably.

+## Why "Hesperomys"?

+A few people have asked me why the database is named "Hesperomys".
+For context, [_Hesperomys_](/n/Hesperomys) is an obsolete name that was once widely used for many American cricetid rodents; it is now considered a junior synonym of [_Calomys_](/t/Calomys).
+Because I spent a lot of time gathering data on sigmodontines when I first became interested in mammals, I encountered the name "_Hesperomys_" a lot.

+For a long time my database did not have a name; it was just "my spreadsheets" and "my database".
+But when I put it online, I had to pick some domain name, and "Hesperomys" felt like a good choice.
+It is recognizable and unique.
+As the name is a junior synonym, it fits with the database's focus on nomenclature and comprehensive listings of synonyms.

 ## My research